uni-bremen-agst/SEE/Server/README.md

 - `SEEJlgCity`
 - `SEEReflexionCity`

-This is necessary so that all relative paths are correctly referenced.
+This is necessary so that all relative paths are correctly referenced, e.g., in the `.cfg` files.

 Each of the Code Cities should contain a valid configuration file (`.cfg`), which is automatically loaded by the SEE clients after connecting to the server and downloading the files from the backend.